annh3/annh3.github.io/_posts/2025-11-06-post_training_reasoning_rl.md

 where $$M_{i,t} = 0$$ if $$A_{i,t} > 0$$ and $$r > 1 + \epsilon_{high}$$, $$M_{i,t} = 0$$ if $$A_{i,t} < 0$$ and $$r < 1 + \epsilon_{low}$$ and $$1$$ otherwise.

-The main insight from GSPO and GRPO, the "group part", is that one may approximate the baseline term (V) in an advantage computation $$A = R - V$$ with the average summed return of the group rollouts, the many completions for a fixed prompt, the (Prover, Verifier pairs).
+The main insight from PPO to GRPO, the "group part", is that one may approximate the baseline term (V) in an advantage computation $$A = R - V$$ with the average summed return of the group rollouts, the many completions for a fixed prompt, the (Prover, Verifier pairs).

 The main insight from GRPO to CISPO is that transforming the clipping of $$r_{i,t}A_{i,t}$$ into a mask allows one to inspect $$r_{i,t}$$ and $$A_{i,t}$$ and mask them out if both are over or under flow.
 I assume the 'Aha', 'Wait!' tokens have consistently high $$A_{i,t}$$ but decreasing $$r_{i,t}$$ as the policy learning weights them higher over time.